gertrude-app/web/site/markdoc/articles/blog/ios-17-cant-delete-messages-images.md

 iOS 17 _does allow removing **third party** iMessage apps_ through a new Settings area.
 But the apps provided by Apple do not appear as options to disable.

-{% image src="lockdown-iphone/ios17-delete-3rd-party-imessage-apps.png" caption="Notably absent is the ability to delete <b>Apple's</b> iMessage apps" alt="Apple iMessage apps can't be removed in iOS 17" /%}
+{% image src="lockdown-iphone/ios17-delete-3rd-party-imessage-apps.png" caption="Notably absent is the ability to delete <b>Apple's</b> iMessage apps" alt="Apple iMessage apps can't be removed in iOS 17" small=true /%}

 {% callout title="<b class='text-2xl'>What should parents do?</b>" %}